Copy permalink to share

 Oenothera speciosa Nuttall.
 Common name: Showy Evening-primrose, Pink-ladies.
 Phenology: (Feb-) Apr-Jul (-Oct).
-Habitat: Grasslands, prairies, glades, roadsides and fields, also cultivated as an ornamental.
+Habitat: Grasslands, prairie, glades, roadsides and fields, also cultivated as an ornamental.
 Distribution: The original distribution obscured by subsequent cultivation and spread, but apparently something like IA and NE south to LA, TX, NM, and Mexico (BCS, CHH, COA, DGO, MOR, NLE, SLP, SON, TAM, ZAC).

 Origin/Endemic status: Native